to the new online home of Top 10 Florida Baseball

 Second Phase: Once we determine the students true strengths and weaknesses an in house remedial program is developed to strengthen the weak areas.

-Therefore to develop additional skill sets and to further propel them forward in baseball and life we will offer a variety of activities in our Prospect Program which will include:
+Therefore to develop additional skill sets and to further propel them forward in baseball and life we will offer a variety of activities in our Life Skills Program which will include:

 Ok.... back to just baseball for a moment.